wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 discard_regex
 ^^^^^^^^^^^^^

-A regex value to determine if an event should be discarded.
-JSON and CSV logs require a `field` attribute used to specify the field of the event where the regex should be applied.
+A regular expression to determine if an event must be discarded.
+JSON and CSV logs require a mandatory ``field`` attribute.
+The regex is applied to the event field specified with this attribute.

 +--------------------+----------------------------------------+
 | **Default value**  | N/A                                    |